-$1,232 Movers From Connecticut to South Carolina
+($1,086) Cost of Moving From Connecticut to South Carolina

 Moving the reverse route?
-We’ve got you covered with our Moving from South Carolina to Connecticut guide.
+We’ve got you covered with our moving from South Carolina to Connecticut guide.

-The best Connecticut to South Carolina movers
+The best Connecticut to South Carolina full-service movers

 - Safeway Moving: Best overall value